yihchun/pfdownloader/readme.txt

 v0.2 (3/26/15): Support for + in template.csv.
 Added ACCTNUMMAP for downloaded
 		OFX files.
-Made everything except ofxclient conditional on the configuration file parameters.
+Made everything except ofxclient conditional on the configuration file parameters. v0.3 (3/28/15): Better README, fixed a bug in Google Sheets.